AAOI Iron Condor Strategy

 AAOI (Applied Optoelectronics, Inc.), in the Technology sector, (Semiconductors industry), listed on NASDAQ.

-Applied Optoelectronics, Inc. designs, manufactures, and sells various fiber-optic networking products worldwide.
-It offers optical modules, lasers, subassemblies, transmitters and transceivers, and turn-key equipment, as well as headend, node, and distribution equipment.
-The company sells its products to internet data center operators, cable television and telecom equipment manufacturers, and internet service providers through its direct and indirect sales channels.
-Applied Optoelectronics, Inc. was incorporated in 1997 and is headquartered in Sugar Land, Texas.
+Applied Optoelectronics, Inc. (AAOI) is a global technology firm specializing in the creation, production, and distribution of fiber-optic networking solutions.
+Its extensive product catalog features optical modules, a range of laser components, subassemblies, transceivers, and complete turn-key systems.
+The company also supplies critical infrastructure hardware such as headend, node, and distribution equipment.
+AAOI caters to a varied clientele, including internet data center operators, manufacturers of cable television and telecommunications equipment, and internet service providers, utilizing both direct and partner-based sales channels.
+Founded in 1997, Applied Optoelectronics, Inc. is headquartered in Sugar Land, Texas.

 What is a iron condor on AAOI?